Gulf of Riga campaign: July Operations

 Soviet destroyers Serdity and Silny had a surface engagement, on 6 July near Kolka during a minelaying mission, with the German minesweeper M-31 and the larger support-ship MRS-11/Osnabruck: despite enjoying absolute superiority.
 Soviet ships failed to hit the enemy and Silny received a direct hit from the minesweeper (suffering four dead).

 Soviet naval units attempted a first attack on a German convoy (Riga was in German hands since 3 July) on 9 July but the attack, carried out by four MO-4-class patrol boats against a group of 6 motorboats with 4 logging ships, was unsuccessful.
-In July Soviet mines kept on causing damages to minor German units in the Irben Straits: the minesweeper M-201 sunk and M-23 was beached, but both were later salvaged while M-3131 was lost.
+In July Soviet mines kept on causing damage to minor German units in the Irben Straits: the minesweeper M-201 sunk and M-23 was beached, but both were later salvaged while M-3131 was lost.
 New Soviet mines were laid by destroyers Serdity and Silny, covered by Stoiky, Grozyashchy and Smetlivy.
 However Strashny suffered heavy damage by mine on 9 July.
 On 13 July a coordinated attack of Soviet aircraft and motor torpedo boats managed to sink a German transport and damage 2 barges and 23 minor barges off Riga.
 Another mixed attack was carried out on 26 July when a plane sank the German minesweeper R-169.

 Soviet destroyers suffered their third loss when Serdity was hit on 18 July by Ju 88 bombers of Kampfgruppe 806, the ship was scuttled on 22 July after failed attempts to move her.